-Mr. Kishan Rohana Theodore, was a co-founder and the current Managing Director of the Raigam Group.
-He was appointed as a Director to the company with effect from 27th March 2013.
+Mr. Kishan Rohana Theodore, was one of the founders and the current Managing Director of the Raigam Group.
+He was appointed as a Director to the Raigam Wayamba Saltens Group with effect from March 2013 and appointed as the Managing Director & CEO with effect from June 2019.
 He also serves as a Director of Puttlam Salt Limited.